Platformus/Platformus-Docs/platformus_website/advanced/custom_endpoints.rst

       return new ContentResult() { Content = document.ToString(), ContentType = "application/xml" };
     }

-Please note that we only use the hardcoded XML here, because converting dynamic object into an XML might look difficult and isn’t a subject of the article.
+Please note that we only use the hardcoded XML here, because converting dynamic object into an XML might look complex and isn’t a subject of the article.

 Now if you change the data format in the backend, the endpoint output will also be changed: